BlockCertsAI/BCAI-Canon/09_events/L09_Event_Model.md

 L09 answers the question:
 **“What is an event, how is it formed, how does it mutate state, and how does the substrate preserve correctness across time, failures, and domains?”**

-Events represent the substrate’s smallest unit of **authenticated, validated, and causally ordered truth.**
+Events represent the substrate’s smallest unit of **authenticated, validated, causally ordered truth**.

 ---

 ## Core Principles of the Event Model

 ### **1. Events Are Authenticated**
-Every event must:
+Every event MUST:
 - originate from a verified identity (L01)
 - be carried by ADT (L06)
-- include authority proofs (L21–22)
+- include authority proofs (L21–L22)
 - include delegation context (L30)

-There are no anonymous events and no implicit events.
+There are no anonymous or implicit events.

 ---